The Impact of a Coalition: Assessing the Likelihood of Voter Influence in Large Elections: Summary and Future Work

 \section{Summary and Future Work}

-We extend previous studies on average-case likelihood of coalitional manipulation in elections in three aspects: (1) a more general and realistic semi-random model that introduces correlations among agents' preferences, (2) many other coalitional influence problems, and (3) arbitrary coalition size, by taking the polyhedral approach (Procedure~\ref{proc:application}).
-While we do not think that results in this paper are the final answers to the question in Introduction, we do believe that they are a non-trivial step forward, because they address long-standing open questions and expand the scope of previous work to more general and realistic settings.
+We extend previous studies on average-case likelihood of coalitional manipulation in elections in three aspects: (1) a more general semi-random model that introduces correlations among agents' preferences, (2) many other coalitional influence problems, and (3) arbitrary coalition size, by taking the polyhedral approach (Procedure~\ref{proc:application}).
+We believe that our model and results make a non-trivial step forward, because they address long-standing open questions and expand the scope of previous work to more general settings.

-Moving forward, we see three natural directions for future work. {\bf More realistic models:} as discussed in Section~\ref{sec:related-work}, a natural question is how to relax the statistical independence and strict positiveness constraints on the distribution adversary to build a more realistic yet still tractable model.
-At a high level, the data adversary may be viewed as another influencer.
-Therefore, another natural question is how to incorporate different kinds of adversaries and influencers to the model. {\bf Stronger theorems:} as discussed after Theorem~\ref{thm:PMV-instability}, characterizing the constants in the bounds is a natural open question.
+Moving forward, we see three natural directions for future work. {\bf More general models:} a natural question is how to relax the statistical independence and strict positiveness constraints on $\Pi$ to build a more general yet tractable model.
+Additionally, at a high level, the contamination adversary may be viewed as another influencer.
+Therefore, another natural question is how to incorporate different kinds of adversaries and influencers to the model, e.g., by performing multimode control attacks~\citep{Faliszewski11:Multimode}. {\bf Stronger theorems:} as discussed after Theorem~\ref{thm:PMV-instability}, characterizing the constants in the bounds is a natural open question.
 Additionally, as discussed in the Introduction, Theorem~\ref{thm:PMV-instability-GSR-upper} poses a challenge to designing natural rules with lower likelihood of coalitional influence, or improving the $\Omega(\frac{1}{n^{-67}})$ lower bound (and extending it to $B\ge 2$). {\bf More applications:} how to develop informative characterizations as done in Section~\ref{sec:applications} for other rules, other coalition influence problems, or other applications such as matching, resource allocation, fair division~\citep{Bai2022:Fair}, judgement aggregation~\citep{Liu2022:Semi-Random}, are important and challenging tasks.